PEDIATRIC CARE

 Following the release, therapy focuses on retraining movement and function.
 This supports healing, helps maintain mobility, and reduces the risk of reattachment.

-If the tongue pushes forward against the teeth during swallowing, it can place pressure on the teeth and affect alignment over time.
+- Forward tongue movement: The tongue pushes against the teeth during swallowing, which can affect alignment over time

-We design therapy to fit into your child’s daily routine, with simple, engaging exercises and steady guidance over time.
+We design therapy to fit into your child’s routine, with simple exercises and steady guidance.

 The Assessment